xmow49/VolumeMixerControl/README.md

 # VolumeMixerControl
-A litle exe to control the Volume Mixer of Windows
+A litle progam to control the Volume Mixer of Windows